howtomakeaturn/easy-coverage/README.md

 2. EasyCoverage finds out all the class methods you labeled with `Howtomakeaturn\EasyCoverage\Target` attribute under the `Tests` namespace.

-3. EasyCoverage compares two array values above and return return the result.
+3. EasyCoverage compares two array values from above and then return the result.

 # License